Tevz-Beskovnik/ESP32-webserver/README.md

 - Serving static files (that are uploaded to SPIFFS)
 - Endpoints with actions (like turning on and off a LED)
 - Logging via serial when in debug mode
-- The default action as written in `server.cpp` server the `index.html` file
+- The default action as written in `server.cpp` serve the `index.html` file

 Currently supported file types for static files are (but not limited to (it's very easy to expand upon)):
 - HTML